-Eiffel supports inheritance relationships (e.g., between PERSON and CITIZEN above), association relationships (e.g., between CITIZEN and itself, via attribute spouse, and between PERSON and HOUSE) and aggregation relationships (e.g. between HOUSE and KITCHEN).
+Eiffel supports inheritance relationships (between PERSON and CITIZEN above), association relationships (between CITIZEN and itself, via attribute spouse, and between PERSON and HOUSE) and aggregation relationships (between HOUSE and KITCHEN).
 A cluster shows a set of classes, and possibly other clusters.
 The cluster GOVERNMENT in the figure is compressed, i.e. the details are hidden from view.
-Visual descriptions of relationships using BON can be found in [22].

-Eiffel compilers (such as Eiffelstudio) can automatically reverse engineer class diagrams and the class interfaces from the implementation code.
+Eiffel compilers and tools can automatically reverse engineer class diagrams and the class interfaces from the implementation code.
 This "reversibility" property is important for keeping implementations consistent with their specifications.
 Also, given a class interface as shown in the class diagram, it is a simple matter to forward engineer the class interface, to which the programmer can easily add implementation code.
-Very little research has been done on integrating dynamic diagrams into the seamless and reversible engineering process.
+Little research has been done on integrating dynamic diagrams into the seamless and reversible engineering process.
 This integration will therefore be developed further in Section 4.